 When does a side hustle become a business that you have to pay tax for?

 Who doesn’t like making a little money on the side?
 Whether you’re selling off some old clothes, bringing new life to old furniture or crafting handmade items as a hobby, it’s a nice boost to have that trickle of cash coming in.
-And you might not consider your side hustle to be a serious business.
+But you might not consider your side hustle to be a serious business.

 When do I have to start paying tax on my side hustle?